CaydendW/Cashew/help.md

 14. Help takes you to this page.
 15. Joke tells a joke.
 16. News gets the top news headline from Google.
-16. Credits links to my github page.(Shameless plug).
+17. Credits links to my github page.(Shameless plug).
+18. Dice rolls a dice
+19. Coin flips a coin

 It also has a few other responses to general phrases such as "hello".

-This is for V4.0
+This is for V4.1